richvigorito/dev-challenges/README.md

     ```

 ---
 ## 🛠 Solutions

 For each challenge, I will provide at least **one solution** (sometimes multiple solutions) for you to review and learn from.
 Feel free to experiment with your own approaches!
+⚠️ **Disclaimer**: Some solutions, which will be limited to frontend solution code, may have been generated with the help of AI tools like ChatGPT.
+Always feel free to improve or experiment with your own code!

 ---
 ## 📢 Want to Contribute?

 Feel free to submit challenge ideas or create a pull request with your own working solution!
 Time permitting, I’ll merge it and give you credit in the README.
 If you find a bug in one of my solutions, don't hesitate to PR a fix — I’ll review and merge it.
 Let’s keep this fun and collaborative! 🍻

 ---
 ### 🙌 Let's Code, Let's Build, Let's Have Fun!

 Happy coding, and maybe grab a beer while you're at it! 🍻